csecht/oyster-sizer/README.md

 ### Known Issues:
 Sizing is based on the longest side of an object's bounding box.
 When more mature (oblong) oysters are oriented on the diagonal, assuming random orientation in the sample, 'longest side' size estimates will be underestimated for the sample population.
 To compensate, the program calculates a correction factor, based on mean ratio of box dimensions, to provide corrected mean and median estimates to within 4% of actual.
 A better solution is being sought, perhaps by using a rotated bounding box model.

+Currently, for a size standard disk to be detected, it's relative size should be greater than ~4% and less than ~15% of the image's height or width.

 For macOS, if an expected window does not appear, or the startup appears stalled, you may just need to click the Python Launcher icon in the Dock to make windows visible.
 This is a known issue with tkinter on macOS.
 See: https://www.python.org/download/mac/tcltk/